AdelsteinJillTPF/wildlife-wrangler/README.md

 * More sophisticated logic for interpreting and approximating the geographic locations of records in accordance with Chapman and Wieczorek (2020).
 * Added option to helper function that creates shapefiles from output that enables user to generate a point, record footprint, or extract a random point from within each occurrence records' footprint.
 * Duplicated record with the smallest locational uncertainty is now kept (if user opts to drop duplicates) instead of the record with the highest individual count.
+* Ability to interpret the shape georeference methods by using the Darwin Core attribute "footprintWKT"

 ## Coming soon
-* Ability to interpret the shape georeference methods by using the Darwin Core attribute "footprintWKT"
-* Incorporating tools for navigating taxa concept matching and assessment.
+* No major updates or additions are planned at this time.

 ## Inputs
 Data is gathered from databases via GBIF, and records can be queried from a copy of the EBird Basic Dataset that the user has acquired from eBird.
 The user also builds or inputs taxon concepts and filter parameters.